linroger/Wealth-of-Nations/Advanced Financial Analysis and Valuation/Problem Sets/HBS DOLLAR GENERAL GOING PRIVATE.md

 As a private company,  DG would be controlled by affiliates of KKR,  its common stock would no longer be listed on any stock exchange or quotation system,  and the registration thereof and attendant reporting obligations under the Securities Exchange Act of 1934 would be terminated.

 Under the agreement,  DG shareholders would receive,  per share, $22.00 in cash,  a 31.1% premium Under the agreement,  DG shareholders would receive,  per share, $22.00 in cash,  a 31.1% premium over DG's closing price of$16.78 on March 9,  2007,  and an approximately 29% premium over the average closing price during the previous 30 trading days.
-Moreover,  the proposed enterprise value over operating income multiple for DG was well above comparable retail transaction multiples in the past few years.
+Moreover,  the proposed enterprise value over [[Operating Income vs. Net Income What's the Difference|Operating Income]] multiple for DG was well above comparable retail transaction multiples in the past few years.

 Consummation of the merger agreement,  approved unanimously by DG's board of directors,  was subject to approval by the shareholders.
 A special shareholders meeting was scheduled for June 2007.
 The deal was expected to be completed in the third quarter of that year.